Prithviraj Sukumaran: Lucifer and beyond (2019–present)

 Prithviraj made his directorial debut in 2019 with the film Lucifer, starring Mohanlal.
 The film became one of the highest-grossing Malayalam film.
 In the following years, he would go onto star in the comedy-drama Driving License (2019), Ayyappanum Koshiyum (2020), Jana Gana Mana (2022), Kaduva (2022) and Salaar: Part 1 – Ceasefire (2023), all of which emerged as box office successes.
 However, Brother's Day, Kaapa, and Gold failed at the box office.
 In 2024, he acted in the survival drama, Aadujeevitham, directed by Blessy.
 Prithviraj had been cast for the project 16 years prior in 2008.
 Aadujeevitham was critically and commercially successful with Prithviraj earning critical acclaim for his performance.
 His second release, Bade Miyan Chote Miyan, marking his fourth film in Hindi cinema, received negative reviews from critics and was a box-office bomb.
 His third release, the comedy-drama Guruvayoor Ambalanadayil was also a commercial success.
 Both films ranks among the list of List of highest-grossing Malayalam films of all time.
 He won the Kerala State Film Award for Best Actor for Aadujeevitham that year.
 In 2025, he directed and starred in L2: Empuraan, a sequel to Lucifer.
 The film received mixed reviews from critics but still emerged as a commercial success.

 Prithviraj next appeared in the Hindi film Sarzameen (2025), directed by Kayoze Irani, the son of Boman Irani, and produced by Karan Johar, Apoorva Mehta, and Adar Poonawalla under Dharma Productions.
 It released directly onto JioHotstar to mixed-to-negative reviews.
-He is slated to have multiple releases in the latter half of 2025 in Malayalam, Vilayath Buddha, Nobody, and Santhosh Trophy.
+His another release in the year 2025 was Vilayath Buddha, which turned to be an underperformer.

 In 2026, he will appear in the highly anticipated sequel to Salaar: Part 1 - Ceasefire, Salaar: Part 2 - Shouryanga Parvam.
-He has also signed on to appear in Varanasi directed by S. S. Rajamouli and co-starring Mahesh Babu and Priyanka Chopra.
+He has also signed on to appear in malayalam films Nobody, and Santhosh Trophy.
+Varanasi, directed by S. S. Rajamouli and co-starring Mahesh Babu and Priyanka Chopra is one of his most anticipated films.

 Personal life

 Prithviraj married BBC India reporter Supriya Menon on 25 April 2011 in a private ceremony held in Palakkad.
-They have a daughter, born in 2014, who goes to Dhirubhai Ambani International School, Mumbai.
+They have a daughter, born in 2014.
 Prithviraj and his family used to reside in Thevara, Kochi.
 Since 2024, he has been staying at a house bought for ₹30 crores, at Pali Hill, Mumbai.